 The Egyptian authorities have advised that PCR tests must be conducted no more than 48 hours prior to arrival in all other regions.
 Children under the age of six, of all nationalities, are exempt from providing negative PCR test certificates.
 No other exemptions have been confirmed.
 COVID-19 entry requirements may change at short notice.
 You should check with your airline to confirm time frames for undertaking PCR tests and what proof of testing needs to be presented before you travel.

 Travellers showing symptoms of Covid-19 infection during border health checks in France may be subject to quarantine or isolation, regardless of their nationality.
 People returning from France to England, Scotland, Wales and Northern Ireland will have to isolate for 14 days.

 Beginning July 1, 2020, all travellers are obliged to complete a form at least 24 hours before entering the country, providing detailed information on their point of departure, the duration of previous stays in other countries, and the address of your stay while in Greece.
+You can find the form here.
 All passengers must comply with all of the necessary preventive measures (use of masks and social distancing).
-You must self-isolate for a period of 14 days if you are travelling from Greece to Scotland.
-If you're returning to Wales from the islands of Mykonos, Zante, Lesvos, Paros and Antiparos and Crete you are also required to self-isolate for 14 days.
-As of 04:00 on 09/09/2020, travellers returning to England from Lesvos, Tinos, Serifos, Mykonos, Crete, Santorini and Zakynthos are required to self-isolate for 14 days.

 Prior to checking in for a flight to Jamaica, you must get authorisation to enter from the Visit Jamaica website.
 All travellers arriving in Jamaica will be tested for Covid-19 and screened for symptoms at the airport.